 Hutchison Ports stands at the forefront of technological advancement in the ports industry.
-Through continuous investment, we’ve developed cutting-edge solutions that contribute to greater efficiency across every aspect of our operations.
+Through continuous investment and countless exploration, we’ve developed cutting-edge solutions that contribute to greater efficiency across every aspect of our operations.
 To stay ahead, we will continue to innovate, and use cutting-edge technologies and equipment that satisfy the needs of our customers.

-nGen, built by Hutchison Ports, surpasses any commercially available terminal-management system.
+nGen, created by Hutchison Ports, surpasses any commercially available terminal-management system.
 It is truly scalable across all non-proprietary computer system hardware, from a small feeder terminal operation to large hub ports. nGen and its development approach have been awarded with technology excellence awards and certifications in all sectors, such as the CMMI Level 3, ISO 27001 Security Standard, ITIL v3 IT Service Management, APICTA 2006 Industrial Applications Winner and ISO 20000 IT Service Management.

 Hutchison Ports has a proven history of running automated terminals.
-Our in-house equipment control system at Hutchison Ports ECT Rotterdam (formerly known as Europe Container Terminals) instructs and runs more than 400 automated vehicles and cranes simultaneously with the built-in optimized scheduler and equipment interfaces.
+Our in-house equipment control system at Hutchison Ports ECT Rotterdam instructs and runs automated vehicles and stacking cranes simultaneously with the built-in optimized job scheduler and automatic assignment modules.

 Some of our ports use our own online e-tracking service, which updates vessel and gate schedules and tracks container shipments.
 Shipment tracking allows port users to plan movements for export and import shipments well in advance of a vessel’s arrival.
 It also updates on the status of container shipments, enabling them to report on the product as it travels to customers.
 This new service is in line with the company’s commitment to continuously improve business processes and enhance electronic information services.